kriszyp/alkali/README.md

 new Div('.my-class', 'Some text to put in the div');
 ```

-Note that a string can't be the first argument, as it would be interpreted as a selector.
+Note that a string intended for text content can't be the first argument, as it would be interpreted as a selector.

-#### Function Argument
-You can also provide a function as an argument.
-The function will be executed at initialization of the first use of the class, and will be called with the class as the argument.
-The return value of the function will be interpreted as another argument, and can be any of the argument types.
-This can be helpful for declarative syntax as you will see below.

 ### Event Handlers
 The properties argument may also define event handlers.
 These event handlers are simply functions defined with the same event handler names as used by event attributes (however, these are not implemented using "DOM0" event registration, Alkali uses modern event registration to setup these handlers).
 For example, we could create a span that listens for clicks: